Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Low regularity Strichartz for the paradifferential flow

-Now we prove Strichartz estimates for the transformed equation \eqref{para-rea-final}.
+Our next step is to prove Strichartz estimates for the transformed equation \eqref{para-rea-final}.
 We take the initial data $v_{0\lambda}$ and the source term $\tilde f_\lambda$ at frequency $\lambda$, and prove a classical Strichartz bound, and also $\lambda^{-N}$ decay away from frequency $\lambda$.

-One minor issue we encounter is that the flow in \eqref{para-rea-final} does not preserve the localization in frequency at frequency $\lambda$.
+One minor issue we encounter is that the flow in \eqref{para-rea-final} does not preserve the frequency localization at frequency $\lambda$.
 To rectify this, we consider a slight modification of this problem where the frequency localization is preserved.
 Then we show that the error we have introduced is negligible, i.e. $O(\lambda^{-N})$.
 Our modified equation will be

 where $\tilde P^y_\lambda$ is a Littlewood-Paley multiplier in the $y$ coordinates which selects a larger frequency region than $P^y_\lambda$.

 For this problem, we will prove the following: